vocalpy/vocalpy/docs/getting_started/quickstart.md

 ])
 ```

-Notice that we can be sure that `spects` and `spects_loaded` are in the same order, because :func:`vocalpy.paths.from_dir` calls :func:`sorted` on the paths that it finds, and our spectrogram files will be in the same order as the audio files because of the naming convention we used: the name of the audio file, plus the extension "`.spect.npz`".
-If you used a different naming convention, you'd need to make sure both lists are in the same order a different way (you can tell :func:`sorted` how to sort using its `key` argument).
+Notice that we can be sure that `spects` and `spects_loaded` are in the same order, because {py:func}`vocalpy.paths.from_dir` calls {py:func}`sorted` on the paths that it finds, and our spectrogram files will be in the same order as the audio files because of the naming convention we used: the name of the audio file, plus the extension "`.spect.npz`".
+If you used a different naming convention, you'd need to make sure both lists are in the same order a different way (you can tell {py:func}`sorted` how to sort using its `key` argument).

 +++